SoumyajitDas-SkyNet21/sous-chef-ai/README.md

-# 🔪 Sous Chef AI: Structured Recipe Curator
+# 🔪 Sous Chef AI: Recipe Curator

 **Sous Chef AI** is an intelligent, interactive web application built with **Streamlit** and **LangChain**.
 It leverages the power of OpenAI's LLMs to generate high-quality, perfectly structured cooking recipes based on user-defined ingredients, cuisine, and dietary preferences.